assenv/bingo-caller/README.md

 audio/bg/ < here are the normal audio files 1 to 90 and the spoken letters(B, I, N, G, O).mp3 files<br />
 audio/bg_digits/ < here go the digits recordings 1 to 90 and intro.mp3 file, saying "Number" that gets played only for <br />digits 1 to 9<br />
 Please check the python source for needed python libraries that need to be installed so it can work.<br />
+The same is valid for the C++ app.
+Same structure for the audio files.<br />
 Feel free to copy and expand it.
-It's free and for fun.<br />
+It's free and for fun.
+Enjoy<br />
 <br />